mincong-h/mincong-h.github.io/_posts/2020-04-05-testing-elasticsearch-with-docker-and-java-client.md

 in your build.
 You may consider using other solutions, such as [testcontainers](https://github.com/testcontainers/testcontainers-java) or managing containers in your CI scripts.

+Note that this Docker Maven Plugin does not support docker context as of 03 Aug 2024 ([issue](https://github.com/fabric8io/docker-maven-plugin/issues/1584)).
+You may encounter the following error: _"No `<dockerHost>` given, no DOCKER_HOST environment variable, no read/writable '/var/run/docker.sock' or '//./pipe/docker_engine' and no external provider like Docker machine configured"._ You need to define one of these options yourself to fix the problem.
+One possible solution is to define DOCKER_HOST with the value shown in the docker context.
+But it means that the DOCKER_HOST environment variable will override the active context, so this is only useful when you have one single context.

 ## Initialize Java High Level REST Client